The Strong Birthday Problem Revisited: The Strong Birthday Problem ( )

-\item (Does not form a partition). $n$th objects does not form a new partition.
-Then, there are ${n - 1 \brace k}_{\geq r}$ ways of partitioning $n - 1$ objects into $k$ partitions of size at least $r$. $n$th objects can go into any of these $k$ partitions.
+\item \textbf{Does not form a new partition.} The $n$th object joins an existing partition.
+Then, there are ${n - 1 \brace k}_{\geq r}$ ways of partitioning $n - 1$ objects into $k$ partitions of size at least $r$.
+The $n$th objects can go into any of these $k$ partitions.
 Therefore, the number of ways are $k {n - 1 \brace k}_{\geq r}$. \end{enumerate}

 Therefore, the recurrence is given by

 The base cases for the recurrence come from the following simple observations: ${0 \brace 0}_{\geq r} = 1$, and ${n \brace k}_{\geq r} = 0$ when $n \leq 0$ or $k \leq 0$ or $n < kr$.
 Also, ${n \brace n}_{\geq r} = 1$.